 Monitoring & Control

-The SDLS Extended Procedures specify a set of service procedures for the monitoring and control of the slave (typically on-board) security functions.
+The SDLS Extended Procedures specify a set of service procedures for the monitoring and control of the slave security functions, which are typically on-board.
 The on-board security unit is an implementation of the SDLS security functions in hardware and/or software.
 The Monitoring & Control service procedures provide for nominal and contingency scenarios.

 Justification

 The master (typically a mission operations center) needs to know the state of the slave (typically on-board) security unit.
 This state includes the history of security events, in order to enable the investigation of encountered anomalies and detect potential attacks.
+These are communicated using the EP Monitoring & Control directives.

 Summary of capabilities